 Children learn new words not just from child-directed speech but also via overhearing.
-Whilst the social determinants of pedagogical learning are well-documented (Koenig & Harris, 2005; Csibra & Gergely, 2009), social motivations for observational language
+Whilst the social determinants of pedagogical learning are well-documented (Koenig & Harris, 2005; Csibra & Gergely, 2009), social motivations for observational language learning are underappreciated.
+In a Tzeltal Mayan community where infants primarily learn from overhearing, we investigated how social relationships drive attention to and learning from overheard speech, finding that infants learn better from overheard speech directed to their caregivers.

-CAREGIVER WARMTH MODERATES ASSOCIATION BETWEEN STIGMA AND CHILD LANGUAGE IN LATINO FAMILIES
+POSTER 4CAREGIVER WARMTH MODERATES ASSOCIATION BETWEEN STIGMA AND CHILD LANGUAGE IN LATINO FAMILIES